ConYel/my_site_two/README.md

 There are only three pleasures in life pure and lasting, and all derived from inanimate things-books, pictures and the face of nature.
 ― William Hazlitt

+Rather fail with honor than succeed by fraud.
+― Sophocles